 Our Story

 We’re part of Mazí because we know that housing is the foundation for social inclusion.
-We’ve worked long enough with young men systematically excluded from support to know that the impact of bad and intermittent housing on someone with precarious legal status, no family and limited support networks is disastrous.
+We’ve worked long enough with young men navigating an asylum system that is unstable, conditional, and distrustful by design to know that the impact of bad and intermittent housing on someone with precarious legal status, no family and limited support networks is disastrous.
 The choices you have in that situation are all bad.

 Co Directors, Milo & Cosmo